junchen-deng/bioinformatics_workshop_2023/WorkshopP4.md

-# Workshop P4 (10th June 2021).
+# Workshop P4 (12th April 2024).
 Modules and output formatting.

 ### P4.1.
 Homework --- how did you do?